DvD: Unleashing a Generative Paradigm for Document Dewarping via Coordinates-based Diffusion Model: Experiments

-\textbf{Effectiveness on different Dewarping Paradigms.} To verify the superiority of the proposed paradigm with the regression-based paradigm, we specially train another network of DvD by directly regressing the mapping.
+To verify the superiority of the proposed paradigm over the regression-based paradigm, we specially train another network of DvD by directly regressing the mapping.
 Then we can fairly compare different learning paradigms under the same network structure.
 As demonstrated in Tab.~\ref{tab:ablation1}, The DvD baseline model trained using the regression-based paradigm has led to a general decline in performance, which emphasizes the effectiveness of our mapping generation paradigm for obtaining a more precise structure preservation.